-As a nearly life-long Hawaii resident, I'm letting you in on some of the secrets that Hawaii families enjoy.
+As a nearly lifelong Hawaii resident, I'm letting you in on some of the secrets that Hawaii families enjoy.
 We live here because of the beauty, culture, and lifestyle of these precious islands.
-You don't have to be rich to live in Hawaii (although, as my mother says, "It sure helps"), to enjoy a quiet early morning walk on the beach just as the sun lights up the turquoise water, to smell the sweet fragrance of just-blooming ginger, or to hear the thundering music of a waterfall.
-Hawaii can be a place that teaches your kids to enjoy the richness of their senses, from the vibrant colors of a rainbow to the smell of a bamboo forest just after an afternoon rain squall.
+You don't have to be rich to live in Hawaii (although, as my mother says, "it sure helps") to enjoy a quiet early-morning walk on the beach just as the sun lights up the turquoise water, to smell the sweet fragrance of just-blooming ginger, or to hear the thundering music of a waterfall.
+Hawaii can be a place that teaches your kids to enjoy the richness of their senses, from the vibrant colors of a rainbow to the smell of a bamboo forest just after an afternoon rainsquall.

-Hawaii can also be a place of adventure, the opportunity for you and your children to try new things: snorkel in warm tropical waters filled with neon-colored fish, coast down a dormant (but not extinct) mountain, silently glide over calm waters in a double kayak, or soar through the air, stopping to hover over an exploding volcano in a helicopter.
+Hawaii can also be a place of adventure, the opportunity for you and your children to try new things: Snorkel in warm tropical waters filled with neon-colored fish; coast down a dormant (but not extinct) volcano; silently glide over calm waters in a double kayak; or soar through the air, stopping to hover over an exploding volcano in a helicopter.

-Even the word "Hawaii" is magical all over the world, not only for the incredible beauty here but also for the culture and the lifestyle.
+Even the word "Hawaii" conjures magic the world over, not only for the incredible beauty here but also for the culture and the lifestyle.
 This is a land founded by people who had immense respect for the island and the ocean.
 Their creed was a lifestyle of harmony and generous sharing.
 Millions of visitors flock to these islands every year because with all that's going on in the world today, they hunger for this harmony and generosity, which in Hawaii is referred to as the "aloha spirit."